 5. uncontrolled salivation;

-7. pronunciation pathology caused by strong facial muscle tension;
+7. pronunciation pathology caused by severe tension in the facial muscles;

 8. hypertonicity of the facial muscles;